Get to know occupational therapists

 • Ask your local community organizations, churches, service groups or unions if they support private occupational therapy services.

 • Extended health insurance plans or employee assistance programs may include occupational therapy services as a benefit.
-If this is not the case in your workplace, ask your employer to add occupational therapy services to the list of benefit options.
+If this is not the case in your workplace, ask your employer to add occupational therapy services to the list of benefit options and sign our Change.org petition to show your support for the inclusion of occupational therapy services in extended health benefits across Canada.

 • If you have a work-related illness or injury, you may be referred for occupational therapy services.